gauggelb/Officebarista/hardware/README.md

 ### Installation Raspberry PI

 1. Download Raspbian ([Raspbian download](https://www.raspberrypi.org/downloads/ "Download Raspbian"))
-2. Flash the Raspbian to SD-Card (Note: bevor removing the SD-Card please make Step 3)
+2. Flash the Raspbian image to an SD-Card (Note: before removing the SD-Card, go to step 3 first)
-3. Connecting the Raspberry PI to Wifi ([Raspberry PI Wifi Setup](https://core-electronics.com.au/tutorials/raspberry-pi-zerow-headless-wifi-setup.html "Raspberry PI Wifi Setup"))
+3. Connecting the Raspberry Pi to Wifi ([Raspberry PI Wifi Setup](https://core-electronics.com.au/tutorials/raspberry-pi-zerow-headless-wifi-setup.html "Raspberry PI Wifi Setup"))
-4. Update & Upgrade the Raspbian
+4. Update & Upgrade OS
 ```
 sudo apt-get update && sudo apt-get dist-upgrade -y
 ```
 5. [Installing Vl53l0X API](https://github.com/cassou/VL53L0X_rasp "Installing VL53l0X")
 6. [Installing MFRC-522-RFID Reader](https://tutorials-raspberrypi.de/raspberry-pi-rfid-rc522-tueroeffner-nfc "Installing MFRC-522-RFID Reader")
-7. Copying the Scripts to the Home Folder
+7. Copy the scripts to the home folder
-8. Install npm and  nodejs
+8. Install nodejs and npm
 ```
 sudo apt-get install nodejs npm
 ```
-9.  install PM2 to Autostart the Script after rebooting
+9. Install PM2 for autostart and execution management
 ```
 npm install pm2@latest -g

 ```
-10. Description how to use PM2 can find [here](http://pm2.keymetrics.io/docs/usage/quick-start/#application-declaration "Installing PM2")
+10. Detailed instructions on how to use PM2 can be found [here](http://pm2.keymetrics.io/docs/usage/quick-start/#application-declaration "Installing PM2")

 ### Case Basestation
 ![](README/ob_case_01.png)

 ## Time of Flight sensor (VL53l0X)
-The Time of FLight Sensor is a laser-based sensor that reliably measures distances between 20mm and 2000mm.
+The Time of Flight sensor is a laser-based sensor that reliably measures distances between 20mm and 2000mm.
 The ToF is positioned below the display so as to detect the bottom of a cup that is below the spout.

 ### Case VL53L0X Time of Flight sensor
 ![](README/case_tof_04.png)

-## 3D Modelling
+## 3D Modeling
-To model the Cases we used Fusion 360.
-The Cases can be printed with every 3D-Printer by using the 3D Models:
+To model the Cases we used Autodesk Fusion 360.
+The cases can be printed with every 3D-Printer by using the provided 3D models:

 ### Cases included:
  - ToF Case
  - BaseStation Case

+# Office Barista Hardware Scripts

 ## OfficeBarista.py

-this is a manual to write the OfficeBarista python script.
+Let's go into detail, on how the main python script for the hardware was developed.

-First you must do all necessary imports
+First import all necessary packages:

 ```
 import time